muckee/qortal/README.md

 If the project interests you, you may learn more from the various web2 and QDN based websites focused on introductory information.

 https://qortal.org - primary internet presence
-https://qortal.dev - new primary project site
-https://wiki.qortal.org - community built and managed wiki with detailed information regarding the project https://qortal.dev/wiki - a simpler setup-focused wiki
+https://qortal.dev - secondary and development focused website with links to many new developments and documentation https://wiki.qortal.org - community built and managed wiki with detailed information regarding the project

 links to telegram and discord communities are at the top of https://qortal.org as well.